Landfrieden: Development

 In the High Middle Ages, from the 11th century onwards, the Landfrieden movement strove to extend the so-called Peace and Truce of God (Gottesfrieden).
-The first imperial Landfriede was established by Emperor Henry IV in 1103 for a term of four years and was known as the First Imperial Peace of Mainz (Erster Mainzer Reichslandfriede).
+The first imperial Landfriede was established by Holy Roman Emperor Henry IV in 1103 for a term of four years and was known as the First Imperial Peace of Mainz (Erster Mainzer Reichslandfriede).
 It followed the Mainz Peace and Truce of God (Mainzer Gottesfrieden), which he had already proclaimed in 1085.

 In 1152, Frederick Barbarossa proclaimed the Great Imperial Peace (Großer Reichslandfrieden), which extended to the whole Empire.
 This act of constitution brought into effect a time-limited alliance of ruling princes.
 It was established in 1186 that a feud had to be announced in feud letter issued three days in advance.
 Originating from the law schools in Bologna and Pavia, the concepts of medieval Roman law (Corpus Juris Civilis) started to dominate the legal profession under Barbarossa's rule.

 The crucial Imperial Peace of Mainz (Mainzer Landfriede, also Mainzer Reichslandfrieden) announced by Frederick II, Holy Roman Emperor at the Imperial Diet of 1235 was more like a legal decree and had less of the character of an alliance.
 Already in 1231, Frederick had issued the Constitutions of Melfi, a book of codified law and inquisitorial system applying to his Kingdom of Sicily.
 The Mainz Landfriede, now applicable indefinitely, was a constitutional act and became one of the basic laws that applied to the whole Empire.
 For the first time, this document was bilingually drafted in Latin and Middle High German.

 Subsequently, numerous regional and local Landfrieden alliances such as city leagues (Städtebünde) arose during the 13th and 14th centuries.
 The 1235 Peace of Mainz was renewed at the diet of Würzburg in 1287 and again in 1290, 1298 and 1354.
 It was superseded by the Ewiger Landfriede "Perpetual Public Peace" passed by Maximilian I, Holy Roman Emperor in 1495, which outlawed any feuds and constituted a permanent Landfriede for the Holy Roman Empire, including the establishment of the Reichskammergericht "Imperial Chamber Court".